This post about workplace mobbing is by Delia Grenville In the popular FX show The…

 Radical Candor on HBO’s Silicon Valley

-One of the most amusing but simultaneously painful examples of Radical Candor as meaningless buzzword was the way it was recently featured on the HBO show Silicon Valley (Season 5/Episode 3).
+One of the most amusing but simultaneously painful examples of Radical Candor as a meaningless buzzword was the way it was recently featured on the HBO show Silicon Valley (Season 5/Episode 3).

 The real moment of Radical Candor on the show came when Jared told Richard, his boss, “If you’re really going to start working with Ben, at least give Dana [Ben’s current boss] the common courtesy of telling him the truth about what you are doing.
 Because if you don’t tell him, you’re the dog.”
 But that didn’t get called out as Radical Candor.